Are you in the market for Stainless Steel Cookware?

 Most stainless steel cookware is made of 304 stainless steel, (18/10 or 18/8) which is not magnetic.
 In order to work on induction cook tops, SS cookware has to be made of magnetic stainless steel, which, as we now know, contains no nickel (18/0 or 400 series).

 In most cases, if a stainless steel set is induction compatible, it is made of 3 or 5 layers of metal – the non-magnetic, more corrosion resistant 18/10 stainless steel inside, the magnetic, nickel free 18/0 steel on the outside and a layer of aluminum or copper between the two layers for better heat conduction.

-So if a cookware is advertised as induction ready or made with magnetic stainless steel, it generally means that just the outer base layer that is made with magnetic (i.e. nickel-free) stainless steel.
+So if a cookware is advertised as induction ready or made with magnetic stainless steel, it generally means that just the outer layer is made with magnetic (i.e. nickel-free) stainless steel.
 The inside food contact surface is usually 18/10 stainless steel.

 Similarly, there is a myth floating around on the web that if you can stick a magnet to the base of a stainless steel pot, it is safe and high quality.
 That is too simplistic as a measure and all it means is that the outer layer is nickel free.
 The inner layer is almost certainly 18/10 stainless steel.

 I say almost certainly because traditionally, you would be hard pressed to find a good quality stainless steel cookware that is made completely of nickel-free stainless steel (and is thereby magnetic i.e. induction friendly).